Your Home may be Smart, but is it Secure?

 IoT devices make our lives more efficient, convenient, connected, and perhaps even happier.
 And while these devices come with tons of benefits, they also bring their own security and privacy risks.
 In order for these devices to function effectively, they must send data back and forth across the internet.
 If hackers are able to compromise your IoT devices, they may be able to manipulate your devices (i.e. unlock doors, access wifi cameras, etc.), infiltrate your network, or even steal your data.
 Below are 5 important tips that can help you lock down the IoT devices in your home.

-1 – SECURE THAT HUB & DATA
+1 – SECURE YOUR ROUTER

 Your router is the “hub” for all your devices and equivalent to the “front door” of your home network.
 You may receive a router from your internet service provider (ISP), and while that router will work, we recommend investing in a router that comes with a higher level of built-in security.
 Contact us for recommendations.
 Additionally, you want to ensure that your devices have a firewall between them and the internet.
 Most routers come with a built-in firewall that you can leverage.
 Lastly, because your data and communications will be passed over WiFi, you want to ensure you are using a strong encryption method.